lucacolombomsia/turnover_analysis/README.md

 **Success criteria**: The model should be able to predict the probability that an employee will quit with a satisfactory level of accuracy (more than 90%) and recall (more than 85%).

-The pivotal tracker page for this project can be reached by clicking on [this link](https://www.pivotaltracker.com/n/projects/2142055)

 ## Package requirements
 * [Flask](http://flask.pocoo.org/docs/0.12/).
 Flask is a microframework for web development in Python.